 - At the direction of Gov. Inslee, the SEEP Office and Governing Council are pursuing opportunities to reduce the amount of single-use plastics purchased and used in state government operations.

-Visit the Energy Efficiency and Solar Grants webpage and sign up for Updates to be added to the new EE&S email list.
+Visit the Energy Retrofits for Public Buildings webpage and sign up for Updates to be added to the program email list.

 Visit the SPI Program webpage to learn more.

 Inslee announces largest-ever purchase of green power for state operations

 Gov. Jay Inslee announced that eight state agencies will purchase over one hundred million kWh of electricity by 2021 from wind and solar projects built in Washington state.

 Overall, the purchase represents nearly one-quarter of the electricity demand required for state agency operations which is enough electricity to power more than 6,000 homes.
 Participating in one or both programs is estimated to save agencies more than $15,000 per year on their electricity bills and reduce emissions by 22,000 metric tons per year.

 Department of Corrections

 Department of Commerce